Lecture Notes in Cosmology: Distance measures in cosmology

 \subsection{Angular diameter distance}

 The angular diameter distance is based on the knowledge of proper sizes.
 Objects with a known proper size are called \textbf{standard rulers}.
-Suppose a standard ruler of transversal proper size $ds$ (small) to be at a redshift $z$ and comoving distance $\chi$.
-Moreover, this object has an angular dimension $d\phi$, also small.
+Suppose a standard ruler of transverse proper size $ds$ (small) is located at a redshift $z$ and a \textit{radial} comoving distance $\chi$.
+Moreover, this object has an angular dimension $d\phi$, which is also small.
 See Fig.~\ref{Fig:angdiamdistfig} for reference.

 At a fixed time $t$, we can write the FLRW metric as: